dfahlander/typeson/README.md

 For optimization purposes, non-plain objects are not cloned.

-###### forceAsync
+###### sync: boolean

 Types can utilize `Typeson.Promise` to allow asynchronous encapsulation and stringification.

 When such a type returns a `Typeson.Promise`, a regular `Promise` will be returned to the user.

-(This type is used internally for ensuring a regular Promise was not intended as the result.
+(This type is used internally for ensuring a regular `Promise` was not intended as the result.
 Note that its resolved value is also recursively checked for types.)

-To ensure that a regular `Promise` is always returned and thereby to allow the same API to be used regardless of the types in effect, the `forceAsync` option can be set to `true`.
+To ensure that a regular `Promise` is always returned and thereby to allow the same API to be used regardless of the types in effect, the `sync` option can be set to `false` or use the `*Async` methods.

 Note that this has no bearing on `revive`/`parse` since they can construct any object they wish for a return value, including a `Promise`, a stream, etc.

+###### throwOnBadSyncType: boolean

+The default is to throw when an async result is received from a synchronous method or vice versa.
+This assures you that you are receiving the intended result type.

+This option can be set to `false`, however, to return the raw synchronous result or the promise, allowing you the least unambiguous results (since you can discern whether a returned `Promise` was the actual result of a revival/parsing or just the inevitable return of using an async method).

 #### Sample